dblock/code.dblock.org/_posts/2011/2011-01-23-almost-bricked-samsung-galaxy-s-vibrant.markdown

 #### Upgrading to Froyo

 I have my phone back.
 So what can I do to make things worse?
 Android 2.2 is really here for the Galaxy!
 T-Mobile told me the update would be available "shortly" in September, but I am familiar with software schedules slipping.
 I knew they meant January.
 Did I really care?
 I was perfectly happy with 2.1.
 But 2.2 > 2.1, so I had to try it.
 I followed the instructions [here](https://web.archive.org/web/20110207230012/https://forums.t-mobile.com/t5/Samsung-Vibrant/Samsung-Vibrant-software-upgrade-to-Android-2-2-Froyo-now/td-p/678871).
-It didn’t quite work and produced download errors at first.
+It didn't quite work and produced download errors at first.
 Then, after restarting Kies as Administrator (I am on Windows 7) it decided to update itself.

 ![]({{ site.url }}/images/posts/2011/2011-01-23-almost-bricked-samsung-galaxy-s-vibrant/image_5.jpg)